kyoheiu/felix/README.md

 ### v0.9.2 (2022-05-18)
 #### Added
 - [Experimental] Image preview on the right half of the terminal (press `v`).
-This feature uses `viuer`, and high resolution preview, which can be used in kitty or terminals that support sixel, is disabled due to the clearance issues.
+This feature uses `viuer`: The high resolution preview, which can be used in kitty or terminals that support sixel, is disabled due to the clearance issues.
 - crate `viuer` and `image` to preview the image.

 previewed images are printed by blocks.